How to talk to an elderly parent about driving

 Don't wait until your parent's driving abilities are in question.
 Having conversations about driving before there are overt warning signs will help to identify when and how driving can be modified.
 It will also make the conversation easier for both parties since guidelines and expectations have been established.

 It is often helpful to introduce the topic as "driving retirement" instead of "hanging up" or "taking away" the keys, says Lissa Kapust, MSW, LICSW, a social worker for DriveWise, a comprehensive driving assessment program at Beth Israel Deaconess Medical Center in Boston.
 According to Kapust, this term is less intimidating and sounds more like a natural stage of a person's life.

 But as family, it's important to remember that taking away the keys means more than not driving -- it is a loss of independence and symbolizes (an often irreversible) decline in health and autonomy.
-The discussions are most successful when you approach them emphatically and come up with strategies that will enable your loved one to remain as independent as possible.
+The discussions are most successful when you come up with strategies that will enable your loved one to remain as independent as possible.

 Discussing driving can be stressful for everyone involved.
 Try to understand the difficulties your loved one is facing.
 You'll also want to consider your parent's personality and lifestyle and choose strategies that best fit their needs.
 Kapust offers these tips that may help to start the conversation:

 - Choose the best person to bring up the topic.
 It may be better to have one person bring up the topic, particularly if there is a sibling or family member who is adept at addressing sensitive topics.
 Would your loved one respond better to a spouse, child, caregiver, or good friend?
 More importantly, everyone should be on the same page and reinforce the message of safety while addressing concerns about lost independence and isolation.

 - Do not be confrontational.
 Taking a confrontational approach can cause your parent to become defensive.
 Being supportive and understanding will likely make the discussion easier and result in a better outcome.